-The Panel, through the chair, will submit a ranked list of a minimum of two and no more than five finalists to the Appointing Authority noting the "strengths" and "weaknesses" of each candidate.

-Note, if the panel cannot forward at least two names, please work with the Personnel Director and Appointing Authority.
+The Panel, through the chair, will submit a ranked list of a minimum of two and no more than five finalists to the Department Head or Designee noting the "strengths" and "weaknesses" of each candidate.
+Note, if the panel cannot forward at least two names, please work with the Personnel Director and the Department Head.

-The Appointing Authority ultimately has the final authority in selecting their staff.
+The Department Head or Designee ultimately has the final authority in selecting their staff.